tmacwill/kata/README.md

         def pull(self):
             return some_expensive_thing(self.foo)

-Here, `pull` will only be executed if the value isn't in the cache, and then the value will be stored in the cache. `key` specifies a unique key for the container, so it must be unique across everything you're caching, or containers will conflict with each other. `expire` specifies how long the value will remain in the cache, in seconds. `init` can be used as a constructor; don't use `__init__`, since that does stuff.
+Here, `pull` will only be executed if the value isn't in the cache, and then the value will be stored in the cache. `key` specifies a unique key for the container, so it must be unique across everything you're caching, or containers will conflict with each other.
+The `expire` method specifies how long the value will remain in the cache, in seconds. `init` should used as a constructor, so always override `init` instead of `__init__`.
+With the `dependencies` method, you can specify which containers should be dirtied when the container is dirtied.
+In this example, every time `Foo` is dirtied, `Bar` will also be dirtied as well.

 To use the `Simple` cache, just do this: